Supratim2109/Network_Traffic_Anomaly_Detection/README.md

 # Anomaly Detection in Network Traffic

 ## Project Overview
 This project implements an anomaly detection system using **One-Class SVM** to identify unusual patterns in network traffic.
 The model is trained to recognize normal behavior, and deviations from these patterns are flagged as anomalies.
-The dataset used is `KDDTrain2.csv`, a subset of the widely-used KDD Cup dataset for intrusion detection.
+The dataset used is `KDDTrain.csv`, a subset of the widely-used KDD Cup dataset for intrusion detection.

 ### Objectives:
 - Build a model to detect anomalies in network traffic.